CDrummond/essentia-analyzer/README.md

 read the track listing from the LMS db file and use `ffmpeg` to split the music file into temporary 128kbps MP3 files for analysis.
-The files are removed once analysis is complete. which if set to `1` will cause the API to not use this track if it is returned as a similar track by essentia.
-In this way you can exclude specific tracks from being added to mixes - but if they are already in the queue, then they can sill be used as seed tracks.
+The files are removed once analysis is complete.

 ## Configuration